DevGanuga/narratorapp/README.md

-# Narrator App - Tavus API White-Label Wrapper

-A white-label solution for integrating Tavus Conversational Video Interface (CVI) API into your agency's offerings.
+# ConvoAI Studio

+**A proprietary conversational AI platform by [NR8R](https://narrator.studio)**

+ConvoAI Studio is an award-winning creative agency's internal tool for creating real-time, human-like multimodal video conversations with AI replicas.
+Built to empower storytellers and creatives with cutting-edge AI conversation technology.

+---

+## About NR8R

+**Narrator** is an artist-focused creative agency, production hub, and post campus partnering with storytellers to create visually compelling marketing materials and immersive campaigns that celebrate stories from all over the world.

+### Our Mission
+We are an award-winning creative agency working shoulder to shoulder with artists, filmmakers, and storytellers to celebrate and share their vision with the world.

+### Our Values
+As NR8Rs we are driven to continuously improve, innovate, and expand our capabilities in a rapidly evolving industry.
+We celebrate the unique perspective and contribution of every individual, taking proactive steps to cultivate creative environments that reflect the rich diversity of our community.
+We take ownership of our actions and decisions, with a commitment to deliver on our promises with transparency and integrity.

+---

 ## Overview

-This project wraps the Tavus API to provide real-time, human-like multimodal video conversations with AI replicas.
+ConvoAI Studio provides real-time, human-like multimodal video conversations with AI replicas.
 Each replica can see, hear, and respond like a human through an end-to-end conversational pipeline.

 ### Core Components